-- 6.2.1 Paragraph 46(1)(c) of the ITA provides that a deduction up to a maximum of RM5,000 is allowed to an individual on the expenses incurred by him for the medical treatment, special needs and carer for his parents. - 6.2.2 Parents refer to natural parents or foster parents where the individual is an adopted child. - 6.2.3 Expenses on medical treatment for parents which qualify for deduction include- - (a) medical treatment and care services provided by a nursing home; and - (b) dental treatment limited to tooth extraction, filling, scaling and cleaning but not including cosmetic dental treatment expenses such as teeth restoration and replacement involving crowning, root canal and dentures. - 6.2.4 The scope on medical treatment for parents also includes expenses on medical treatment and care for parents who suffer from diseases or with physical or mental disabilities and who need regular treatment certified by qualified medical practitioners registered with the MMC.
+6.2.1 Paragraph 46(1)(c) of the ITA provides that a deduction up to a maximum of RM5,000 is allowed to an individual on the expenses incurred by him for the medical treatment, special needs and carer for his parents.

+Effective from the YA 2021, the deduction on the expenses incurred by an individual for the medical treatment, special needs and carer for his parents is increased to RM8,000.

+- 6.2.2 Parents refer to natural parents or foster parents where the individual is an adopted child. - 6.2.3 Expenses on medical treatment for parents which qualify for deduction include- - (a) medical treatment and care services provided by a nursing home; and - (b) dental treatment limited to tooth extraction, filling, scaling and cleaning but not including cosmetic dental treatment expenses such as teeth restoration and replacement involving crowning, root canal and dentures. - 6.2.4 The scope on medical treatment for parents also includes expenses on medical treatment and care for parents who suffer from diseases or with physical or mental disabilities and who need regular treatment certified by qualified medical practitioners registered with the MMC.
 Certification of a medical practitioner is needed to confirm that the medical condition of the parent requires medical treatment, special needs or a carer.
 Such treatment and care provided include treatment and care at home or any day care or home care centres.